Culling Chicks and the Nihilism of the Macerator

 On the contrary, my point is that the basic human psychology behind the Holocaust and factory farming is similar, with otherwise decent people who couldn't harm a cat treating remote suffering with complete indifference.
-When everyone goes along with this kind of collective denial and willful ignorance, an equilibrium of hidden cruelty can thrive behind the scenes.
+When everyone goes along with this kind of denial and ignorance, an equilibrium of hidden cruelty can thrive behind the scenes.

-In this case, I hold capitalism responsible.
+So, yes, capitalism is partly responsible.
 It perpetuates the problem and promotes indifference to animal suffering.
 Capitalism has always struggled to address the evils it creates, especially when profits are at stake.
 Instead, it seeks to hide those evils from the public lest the prick of conscience spurs it to reform.
 Ag-gag laws represent the Industry's effort to keep you from seeing how your sausage is made, or what goes into that bacon and egg sandwich.

 Pressure has been mounting for years for the egg industry to phase out this hideous practice.
 Images from the videos like the ones I watched (and the clip below) have finally seeped into our anesthetized collective conscience.

 Germany was the first country to ban chick culling in 2015, but the egg industry fought back and bogged the decision down in the courts.
-In 2016, Germany's parliament said that chick culling would end when an alternative became commercially viable (sound familiar?), with a goal for banning the practice by 2017.
+In 2016, Germany's parliament said that chick culling would end when an alternative became commercially viable (sound familiar?), with a goal of banning the practice by 2017.
 After 2017 came and went with no ban, in 2019, German courts ruled that chick culling was legal.
-However, the German Cabinet approved a new draft law banning chick culling from 2022.
-If it passes, and survives the inevitable court challenges from the German egg industry, Germany will become the first country in the world to ban chick culling.
+However, the German Cabinet approved a new law banning chick culling from 2022, making it the first country in the world to ban chick culling.
 France was not far behind, announcing that it would cease chick culling by the end of 2021.
 The two largest economies in the EU are now encouraging other egg producers in the bloc to do the same.
 This is real progress, and I applaud the German and French governments for their efforts.
 This is a good beginning.